nyccto-rapicastillo/lpaas-copy/README.md

 To experiment with style changes, particularly if you intend to edit the `styles.scss` file, run **`gulp`** while running `yarn start`.

+## Thanks

+The Mayor's Office of the CTO would like to thank [Shreya Chowdhary](https://github.com/18chowdhary) for their significant contributions to this project as a summer Fellow in 2020.

 ## Contact

 If you have questions about the code, or the project at large, email digital@cto.nyc.gov.